bemasc/capsule-conversion/draft-kb-capsule-conversion.md

 * Change the method to "GET".
 * Add an "Upgrade" header containing the specified Upgrade Token.
 * Add a "Connection: Upgrade" header.
+* Add a "Capsule-Protocol: ?1" header if no "capsule-protocol" header is present.

 If the intermediary receives a correctly formed "101 (Switching Protocols)" response, it MUST change the response code to "200 (OK)".
 If it receives a 2xx (Successful) response, it SHOULD return a "501 (Not Implemented)" status code, to indicate that the ":protocol" value was not accepted ({{!RFC9220, Section 3}}).
 Otherwise, it MUST forward any valid responses unmodified.
 After sending a "200" response, the intermediary MUST process all further data to and from the server in accordance with the Capsule Protocol.